Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

-3. Commit to Write without Distractions
+3. Commit to Writing without Distractions

 And guess what?
 I get almost NOTHING done during that time.
 Because I’m normally sucked into the TV and lounging too much to want to work.

-It’s not enough to find a place to write, but you also have to silence the rest of the world.
+It’s not enough to find a place to write, you also have to silence the rest of the world.
 Meaning:

 - Don’t bring your phone